paypal/paypal-checkout-components/.github/ISSUE_TEMPLATE.md

 - [ ] Screenshots or videos that show the issue
 - [ ] Your code
-- [ ] The version of checkout.js you're using (or the paypalobjects url)
+- [ ] The version of checkout.js you're using (or the paypalobjects url).
+Please check `paypal.version` in your console.
 - [ ] A link to your page with the issue, if possible
 - [ ] All console logs during the time of the issue, especially error messages
 - [ ] Does the issue also occur at [developer.paypal.com/demo/checkout](https://developer.paypal.com/demo/checkout)?